Kenny-Hui/HK_ATS/README.md

 keyspace = 225

 [system]
+; Panel Indicator on overspeed overspeedPanel = 201

-; Panel Indicator on overspeed and Vigilance Timeout overspeedPanel = 201 idletimerexceedPanel = 100
+; Panel Indicator on Vigilance Timeout idletimerexceedPanel = 100

 ; Define the speed limit, 0 to disable speedlimit = 55